|We are a messed up people but do not accept or admit our true condition. We do not

-to call sin, sin.
-We re-tittle evil and wickedness by labeling it as a vice, to make it more
+want to call sin, sin.
+We re-tittle evil and wickedness by labeling it as a vice, to make it

-addictions repeatedly without success.
-Then we say to ourselves, "I did it again, I tried but
+same addictions repeatedly without success.
+Then we say to ourselves, "I did it again, I

 Most of us are addicted, may it be food, drugs, alcohol, sugar, sex, gambling, we are

-what we like, but we cannot have it both ways.
-If we truly want to have success, why do
+keep what we like, but we cannot have it both ways.
+If we truly want to have success,

-we not draw closer to Jesus?
-If we truly want to become free of our addictions why not
+why do we not draw closer to Jesus?
+If we truly want to become free of our addictions

-draw closer to Jesus?
-The more time we spend in prayer, we grow closer to God.
-The
+why not draw closer to Jesus?
+The more time we spend in prayer, we grow closer to

-more time we spend reading the scriptures we become selfless.
-The more time we spend
+God.
+The more time we spend reading the scriptures we become selfless.
+The more

-witnessing to others about God and His work in our lives we become more convicted.
+time we spend witnessing to others about God and His work in our lives we become more

-want to overcome our addictions.
+truly want to overcome our addictions.
 It is as easy as 1, 2, 3.
 Draw closer to Jesus.
-Do not
+Do

 It is more easy to pray for ourselves and see God work in our own lives than it is for us to